sass/sass/doc-src/SASS_CHANGELOG.md

 ### `@warn`

-A new directive `@warn` has been added that allows sass libraries to emit warnings.
-This can be used to issue deprecation warnings, discourage sloppy coding, etc.
+A new directive `@warn` has been added that allows Sass libraries to emit warnings.
+This can be used to issue deprecation warnings, discourage sloppy use of mixins, etc.
-`@warn` takes a single argument that is a SassScript expression that will be displayed on the console along with a stylesheet trace.
+`@warn` takes a single argument: a SassScript expression that will be displayed on the console along with a stylesheet trace for locating the warning.
+For example:

+    @mixin blue-text {
+      @warn "The blue-text mixin is deprecated.
+Use new-blue-text instead.";
+      color: #00f;
+    }

-Warnings may be silenced with the new `--quiet` command line option, or the corresponding `:quiet` Sass option.
-Warnings are off by default in Rails and Merb production environments.
+Warnings may be silenced with the new `--quiet` command line option, or the corresponding {file:SASS_REFERENCE.md#quiet-option `:quiey` Sass option}.
+This option will also affect warnings printed by Sass itself.
+Warnings are off by default in the Rails, Rack, and Merb production environments.

 ### `sass-convert`